Guido Mancusi: Life

-Born in Portici near Naples, Mancusi was the son of the Neapolitan conductor Enrico Mancusi and the Viennese singing teacher Ines Mancusi and grew up in Naples and Padova.
+Born in Portici near Naples, Mancusi was the son of the Neapolitan conductor Enrico Mancusi and the Viennese singing teacher Ines Mancusi and grew up in Naples and Padua.
 He received his first piano lessons from his father, who was a close friend of the composer Nino Rota.
 After his father's early death, his mother decided to return to her hometown of Vienna with her two children.

 Mancusi became boy soprano with the Vienna Boys' Choir.
 After the Matura at the Musikgymnasium Wien, he began studies in bassoon and singing at the Konservatorium der Stadt Wien.
 During his school years he became a member of the Catholic secondary school fraternity K. Ö. St. V. Frankonia zu Wien, to which he still belongs today.
 Studies followed at the Vienna Academy of Music in composition with Erich Urbanner and conducting with Karl Österreicher, he received diplomas with distinction.
-In 1992 he became magister artium with a thesis on Paul Hindemith and founded the Baroque Ensemble Vindobona.
+In 1992, he became magister artium with a thesis on Paul Hindemith and founded the Baroque Ensemble Vindobona.
 First engagements led the Kapellmeister to the Landestheater Niederösterreich in St. Pölten and Coburg, to the Raimundtheater and the Theater an der Wien.
 At the same time, he assisted Ádám Fischer, Riccardo Muti at La Scala and at the Bayreuth Festival.
 Later followed engagements at the opera houses in Graz and Kiel.
 He is the winner of the 1991 Mozart Medal for the best Mozart interpretation.

-Mancusi was artistic director of the Operklosterneuburg festival and since 1998 he has been chief conductor of the Schloss Schönbrunn Orchester Vienna with a focus on classical music.
+Mancusi was artistic director of the Operklosterneuburg festival, and since 1998, he has been chief conductor of the Schloss Schönbrunn Orchester Vienna with a focus on classical music.